seagaruda/DataEngineering-metrify-smart-metering/README.md

 Transform millions of smart meters into actionable insights with our enterprise-grade data pipeline.
 Built for scale, security, and the future of decentralized energy grids.

-> **⚠️ PROPRIETARY SOFTWARE**: This is proprietary software owned by Metrify.
-Unauthorized use, distribution, or modification is strictly prohibited.
-For licensing inquiries, contact licensing@metrify.com

 ## 🎯 Core System Overview